UNCLASSIFIED (U)

 (Uniform State/USAID)

-The Bureau of Information Resource Management (IRM) is the directing authority for planning, developing, acquiring, and maintaining telecommunication services, voice communication services, automated data processing, personal computers, local area networks, electronic media products, and mass data storage for the Department of State and its missions.
-To achieve this overall objective, IRM works in conjunction with other bureaus and delegates responsibility for specific programs and objectives to numerous support offices.
-IRM is also tasked to implement information security policy, create and implement corporate security and system security plans, perform operational monitoring, and jointly develop guidelines for system security plans.
-See 1 FAM 270 for descriptions of supporting IRM offices, divisions, and branches.
+The Bureau of Diplomatic Technology (DT) is the directing authority for planning, developing, acquiring, and maintaining telecommunication services, voice communication services, automated data processing, personal computers, local area networks, electronic media products, and mass data storage for the Department of State and its missions.
+To achieve this overall objective, DT works in conjunction with other bureaus and delegates responsibility for specific programs and objectives to numerous support offices.
+DT is also tasked to implement information security policy, create and implement corporate security and system security plans, perform operational monitoring, and jointly develop guidelines for system security plans.
+See 1 FAM 270 for descriptions of supporting DT offices, divisions, and branches.

 (Uniform State/USAID)